Commencement

 Contact us

 If you, a family member, or attendee in your party have a disability or condition that requires accessible materials, furniture, services or assistance, please complete the online event accommodation request form as soon as possible to help us better understand your specific access needs.
-If possible.
 If you have additional questions, contact the Access Center at 360-546-9739 or email van.access.center@wsu.edu.

 Frequently asked questions about Commencement